-At CNN, Femi presents weather segments for Your World Today and World News.
+At CNN, Femi presented weather segments for Your World Today and World News.
 She also hosts the programme Inside Africa, which provides global viewers with a fresh look at economic, social and cultural affairs and trends in Africa.
 Femi joined CNN International in 1999, and now broadcasts to an audience of over 160 million people.
-You can see her 5pm – 11pm UK time.

 Since joining CNN in 1999, Femi has reported on a wide variety of science and feature stories including live reporting from the Olympic Games in Salt Lake City in 2002.
 Femi is also one of the anchors and correspondents for the monthly programme series Global Challenges.
 Femi continues to host the weekday edition of World Report, the only global news bulletin that features reporting from television networks around the world.